Ratomir Dugonjić: Political career

 As organizational secretary of PK SKOJ, Dugonjić had a significant part in the organization and activities of the United League of Antifascist Youth of Yugoslavia (USAOJ).
 He participated in both war congresses of this organization: in Bihać in December 1942, and Drvar in May 1944.
 He exercised important functions in the organization of national authorities in the liberated territory.
 He was a councillor of the Anti-Fascist Council for the National Liberation of Yugoslavia and ZAVNO Bosnia and Herzegovina.
 In addition to the political work he participated in the fighting.
 One of the most significant battles in which he participated was the landing on Drvar, when the members of the Communist Youth League and USAOJ returned to the besieged city and took part in the protection of the approach at Tito's cave in Drvar, location of the Supreme headquarters of the Partisans.

 After the liberation of Yugoslavia, as secretary of the Central Communist Youth League and President USAOJ, Dugonjić actively participated in organizing the first youth work actions (Brčko-Banovići railway and railway Samac-Sarajevo).
 He was secretary of the City Committee of the Communist Party of Yugoslavia in Belgrade, minister of light industry in the Yugoslav Government, the Secretary of the City Committee of the Communist Party of Yugoslavia in Sarajevo, and President of the People's Front of Bosnia and Herzegovina.

 Dugonjić was ambassador of Yugoslavia to Poland and the United Arab Republic.
 After returning to the country he served as President of the National Assembly of the Socialist Republic of Bosnia and Herzegovina, from 1963.
 In 1967, he was President of the Federal Conference in the Socialist Alliance of Working People of Yugoslavia.
-From May 1974 he became the President of the Socialist Republic of Bosnia and Herzegovina, serving 4 years, until April 1978.
+From May 1974 he became the President of the Presidency of the Socialist Republic of Bosnia and Herzegovina, serving 4 years, until April 1978.

-Dugonjić was a member of the Politburo Central Committee, League of Communists of Bosnia and Herzegovina and a member of the Central Committee of the League of Communists of Yugoslavia of the Fifth to Eighth Congress and of 1966 and member of the Presidium of the Central Committee.
+Dugonjić was a member of the Politburo Central Committee, League of Communists of Bosnia and Herzegovina and a member of the Central Committee of the League of Communists of Yugoslavia of the Fifth to Eighth Congress and of 1966 and member of its Presidency.
 He was elected as a deputy of the Federal Assembly and the Assembly of Bosnia and Herzegovina in the longer term.
-He was a member of the Presidency of Yugoslavia and Federation Council.
+He was a member of the Presidency of Yugoslavia and Federal Council.
 He died 27 June 1987 in Sarajevo.